 A dog may bite if it:

-- Is defending their territory (such as a bed or crate), their belongings (toys, bones, etc.), or their food
+- Is defending their territory, their belongings, or their food

 - Is stressed